shrinerb/shrine/README.md

 abstraction.

-In general, processing works in a way that if `#process` returns a file, Shrine assumes that this is a processed file and continues storing that file.
-If `#process` however returns nil, that signals to Shrine to continue uploading the original file.
+In general, processing works in a way that if `#process` returns a file, Shrine continues storing that file, and if nil is returned, Shrine continues storing the original file.

 ### Versions

-Often you'll want to also store various thumbnails alongside your original image.
-Shrine's `versions` plugin introduces your uploader to the concept of versions, and gives you the ability to return a Hash in `Shrine#process`:
+Often you'll want to store various thumbnails alongside your original image.
+For that you just need to load the `versions` plugin, and now in `#process` you can return a Hash of versions:

 ```rb
 require "image_processing/mini_magick"